appleimacs/frontend-challenge/README.md

 This is your take-home challege for the position as a frontend React developer.

-Please read this document thoroughly before you get started.
+Please read this README document thoroughly before you get started.
+There is also documentation for the API itself at `https://swapi.dev/documentation`.

 ## The Challenge